daniel-isidro/master_kschool/master_class_33.md

 Deep learning automatizes the feature engineering (in ML it's manual)

 When models don't work, it's better to reduce the number of neurons and to increase the number of layers

+### Regularization techniques

+* **Dropout**

+On every iteration random neurons are turned off, so smaller models get trained, and later they are put together